keymetrics/doc-pm2/en/enterprise/collector/pm2.md

 ## Best Practices

-We advise running the embed agent in pm2 when it's best suit your use case, that's why you advise it to use it when :
+We advise running the embed agent in pm2 when it's best suit your use case, that's why you advise it to use it when:

 - You already use PM2 to manage the applications in your servers.
 - If your application is inside a VM or on a bare metal server and you are not sure if you need to setup systemd service or similar, just use pm2.